Jonathan Alder Local School District

 Jonathan Alder Junior High received the Momentum Award for Growth for the 4th consecutive year and Overall A Award.

-Jonathan Alder High School was awarded AP Honor Roll for the third consecutive year.
+Jonathan Alder High School was awarded AP Honor Roll for the second consecutive year.

 The District provides full access and opportunity for all students through a structured evaluation and review of all PK-12 curriculum, instruction and assessment programming such as:

 Math in Focus, College Preparatory Math, History Alive, Cengage National Geographic Interactive Science, Project Lead the Way, Writing Workshop, Fundations, SPIRE, Orton Gillingham